 Charitable giving is one of the most popular (and fulfilling) ways to save on your taxes.
 Not only does it make you feel good to help others, but end-of-year charity donations can also help you save on your taxes — if you do it correctly.
 To help you with your giving efforts, the IRS offers several tips and reminders about charitable contributions.

 - End-of Year Timing – Donations are deductible in the year in which they are made.
-Credit charges and checks mailed in December 2015 count as 2015 deductions even if the credit card bills or checks are received and paid in January 2016.
+Credit charges and checks mailed in December 2018 count as 2018 deductions even if the credit card bills or checks are received and paid in January 2019.
+If you want more credit, check out our list of credit card offers.

 - Qualified Charities – You can only deduct contributions to qualified charitable organizations.
 The IRS offers a searchable database that you can use to verify whether a charity has qualified status.
 A qualified charity should be able to offer their IRS determination letter as proof of their status.
-If all else fails, you can call the IRS toll-free at 1-877-829-5500, but be patient — their understaffing caused very long wait times and dropped calls during the last tax season.
+If all else fails, you can call the IRS toll-free at 1-877-829-5500, but be patient — their understaffing caused very long wait times and dropped calls during recent tax seasons.

 - Keep Records and Receipts – For every charitable deduction that you claim, you must have a suitable receipt, bank record, or written statement from the charity documenting your donation.
 Statements need to show the charity's name, date of donation, amount paid, and the posting date for credit card transactions.

-Any donation over $250 requires a written acknowledgement from the charity.
+Any donation over $250 requires a written acknowledgement from the charity specifying the amount of cash and a description of any property donated.
 When charitable deductions are made by employers through payroll deductions, make sure that you have pay stubs, W-2 forms, or notes from the employer documenting your contributions.

 - Household Items – Household items, including clothing, must be in good condition to be eligible for tax deductions.
 Keep a description of the donated items, but it does not necessarily have to be detailed.
 For example, you do not have to document every single item of clothing you donate, just that the donation was clothing and its value.
 For an item of clothing or household item over $500, you may include a qualified appraisal as a description.